enzokro/merlins-mirror/notes.md

 The StableDiffusionXLPipeline will work best for generating a frame from just the prompt and the conditioning image.

 Need to experiment to find out which looks better, and which is actually realtime.

+# Command that works on a linux machine, as long as the nvidia-toolkit is installed

+NOTE: must pass --gpus all to docker run to get the GPU working.